 About

-Jason Kelly is the author of nine books including The Neatest Little Guide to Stock Market Investing, a BusinessWeek best seller now in its 2013 edition, and its companion volume, Stock Market Contest.
-He also publishes The Kelly Letter, providing subscribers with a clear look at financial markets every Sunday morning.
+Jason Kelly is the author of The 3% Signal (3Sig), which introduced the technique that pushed dollar-cost averaging aside as the stock market’s new best practice.
+His nine other books include The Neatest Little Guide to Stock Market Investing, a BusinessWeek best seller now in its fifth edition; and its companion volume, Stock Market Contest.

 He graduated from the University of Colorado in 1993 with a BA in English, but not before a professor told him that he would never succeed as an author because he “lacked a basic command of the English language.”
 Luckily, IBM disagreed and hired Jason as a technical writer at its Silicon Valley Laboratory in San Jose, California.
 Once income from his freelance writing matched his income from IBM, Jason left corporate life to become a full-time freelance writer.
 About IBM hiring him for the only “real” job he’s ever had, Jason wrote in his book Financially Stupid People, “I keep a special smile for Big Blue because of that break.
 It was the only company that believed in me.
 I never knew the meaning of the term ‘competing offer.’”